|

 they're long enough, rather than big enough around.

-without the sides of my hips hurting because of the excess weight
+the sides of my hips hurting because of the excess weight pressing down all

 - Ride down in a slide with Isaac.